-- Most infested waters - · All streams and connected waters in Lincoln, Pipestone, Murray, Rock and Nobles counties south of U.S. Hwy.
-14 and west of U.S. Hwy.
-59 to the South Dakota border. - A harvest permit is required to take madtoms and stonecats in Dodge, Freeborn and Mower counties.
+- Within the boundaries of state parks. - Within designated trout waters, except under permit. - Most aquatic invasive species infested waters.
+See mndnr.gov/AIS for a current list of infested waters. - All streams and connected waters in Lincoln, Pipestone, Murray, Rock and Nobles counties south of U.S. Highway 14 and west of U.S. Highway 59 to the South Dakota border. - A harvest permit is required to take madtoms and stonecats in Dodge, Freeborn and Mower counties.